canjs/canjs/guides/foundations.md

 At the bottom of the page, just before the body tag, are all of the script tags.
 We're using the jQuery edition of CanJS, so the first script tag loaded must be jQuery.
-Following jQuery, we load can.custom.js.
+Following jQuery, we load *can.custom.js*.

-In the last chapter, we mentioned including can.fixture.js.
-In a normal project, once you connected to the actual REST services, you would remove can.fixture.js.
+In the last chapter, we mentioned including *can.fixture.js*.
+In a normal project, once you connected to the actual REST services, you would remove *can.fixture.js*.
 In addition, to simplify things, we're using the Bootstrap framework for our CSS; however Bootstrap is not required to use CanJS.

 #### Base Template
-Create a file in the app folder called "base_template.stache".
+Create a file in the app folder called *base_template.stache*.
 We'll edit the contents of that file as we build out our application.
 For now, you can leave it blank.

 #### Application Bootstrap
 The first script we need to create is the script that will bootstrap our application.
-Create a file in the app folder called "app.js".
+Create a file in the app folder called *app.js*.
 Edit the file as follows:

 ```